lanjiangboston/GiniClust/README.md

 # Troubleshooting
 For MAC and WINDOWS only the official R installation file is supported and tested.
 Using other installation methods, such as brew, may lead to running error.

+Some users have encountered errors due to problems with MAST installation.
+Please refer to the MAST package URL (https://github.com/RGLab/MAST) for help.